Aeonss/StitchTool/README.md

 <h3>Denoising and/or Upscaling</h3>
 1. Input the image name in the red textbox.
 If not inputted, it defaults to "StitchTool-".
 2. Import the location of **<u>waifu2x-caffe-cui.exe</u>** by clicking the pink "Import Waifu2X" button.
-3. Select the denoising level and/or scale ratio OR scale height/width
+3. Select the denoising level and/or scale ratio OR scale height/width.
 4. Waifu2x prioritizes scale height/width if the ratio and dimensions are given.
 5. Click the pink "Run Waifu2X" button.
 6. Click the run button at the bottom.

 <h3>Watermarking</h3>
-1. Select output location with the green "Browse Output Location" button
+1. Select output location with the green "Browse Output Location" button.
 2. Input the image name in the red textbox.
 If not inputted, it generates a random 10 character name.
 3. Select the opacity of the watermark using the opacity slider.
 4. Select if you want the watermark to be greyscale or not with the yellow checkbox.